 Elementary STEM Program

-One highlight we aim to do each year is connecting students to a real-world problem that one of our faith promise missionaries is experiencing.
-While learning more about the ministry of the specific missionary, students learn how an understanding of STEM will help solve current problems on the field.
-Furthermore, teachers have started using a science inquiry and engineering online platform which provides students with the tools to master step-by-step problem solving skills in science and engineering.
+One highlight we aim to do each year is connecting students to a real-world problem that one of our faith promise partners is experiencing.
+While learning more about the ministry of the specific partner, students learn how an understanding of STEM will help solve current problems on the field.
+Examples of recent areas of focus have been designing water wheels with an emphasis on partners living in Brazil and exploring solar power with an emphasis on the work being done in North Africa.

 Middle School STEM Program